 About Moose Lake State Park

 Established in 1971, Moose Lake State Park is a gem in Minnesota’s Northwoods.
-The park is in the town of Moose Lake, about 45 minutes north of Duluth and an hour south of International Falls.
+The park is in the town of Moose Lake, about 45 minutes South of Duluth and an about 90 minutes North of Minneapolis.

 Its aquatic recreational activities are mainly due to Moose Lake, Little Moose Lake, and Echo Lake.
 The large undeveloped Moose Lake is 270 acres with a maximum depth of 12 feet.